Fish (singer): Record labels

 Following a legal dispute with EMI Records and an unsuccessful contract with Polydor, Fish established the Dick Bros Record Company in Haddington in 1993.
 The studio recorded In Amber by Dream Disciples (1994) and Man Dancin by Tam White in (1996).
 He released a number of "official bootleg" albums to finance the company before selling it to Roadrunner Records.
 Another financially unsuccessful period followed before he re-established his own Chocolate Frog Records label in 2001.
 He signed with Snapper Music in 2005, but later returned to Chocolate Frog Records.

-After having his own independent record company in the 1990s which charted a number of releases in the chart, Fish decided not to sign up to the Official Chart Company when he released Weltschmerz, an album self-funded, marketed and distributed from his home in Scotland.
-As Fish did not partner with a record label as per chart rules and regulations, he missed out on a Top Ten chart placing when early sales revealed that he would have been number 2 on the UK midweek charts behind that week's chart topper, the independent band IDLES.
+After having his own independent record company in the 1990s which charted a number of releases, Fish decided not to sign up to the Official Charts Company when he released Weltschmerz, an album self-funded, marketed and distributed from his home in Scotland.
+As Fish did not partner with a record label as per chart rules and regulations, he missed out on a Top Ten chart placing when early sales revealed that he would have been number 2 on the UK midweek charts behind that week's chart topper, the independent band Idles.